hungrymedia/wp-multipost/trunk/readme.txt

 == Description ==

-NOTE: This plugin is for Wordpress MU.
+NOTE: This plugin was for Wordpress MU.
+I have had several reports of it not working for Wordpress 3.0, but have no time to update the plugin.
+If you are the time and skills to update it, I'm happy to grant you admin access to update the plugin.

 Multipost MU is a Wordpress MU plugin that allows you publish a post or page made to a single blog across multiple blogs.
 An option panel is added to the sidebar of the Add/Edit post and Add/Edit page screens that allow you to select other blogs to which the current post/page is published.
 If the "master post/page" is edited or deleted, all multiposted copies will also be edited or deleted.